Library to help write data analysis tools for experimental condensed matter physics.

 Data and Friends

-Stoner.Core.DataFile is the base class for representing individual experimental data sets.
-It provides basic methods to examine and manipulate data, manage metadata and load and save data files.
-It has a large number of sub classes - most of these are in Stoner.FileFormats and are used to handle the loading of specific file formats.
+Stoner.Data is the core class for representing individual experimental data sets.
+It is actually composed of several mixin classes that provide different functionality, with methods to examine and manipulate data, manage metadata, load and save data files, plot results and carry out various analysis tasks.
+It has a large number of sub classes - most of these are in Stoner.formats and are used to handle the loading of specific file formats.

 The Stoner.HDF5 module provides some experimental classes to manipulate DataFile and DataFolder objects within HDF5 format files.
 These are not a way to handle arbitary HDF5 files - the format is much to complex and flexible to make that an easy task, rather it is a way to work with large numbers of experimental sets using just a single file which may be less brutal to your computer’s OS than having directory trees with millions of individual files.
 The module also provides some classes to support loading some other HDF5 flavoured files into a DataFile.